 2.1.
-Microgels as an injectable and as a platform for injectable testing
+Microgels as an Injectable and as a Platform for Injectable Testing

 2.1.1.
-HA microgel-based injection-protecting formulation
+HA Microgel-Based Injection-Protecting Formulation

-Guest-host microgel formulations have emerged as a promising strategy for cell delivery, primarily due to their injection-protecting nature.
+Guest-host microgel formulations have emerged as a promising strategy for cell delivery, primarily due to their injectionprotecting nature.
 However, the governing principles that relate microscale mechanics within the microgel formulation to injection protection and injectability remain incompletely understood.
 We hypothesized that the flow properties of guest-host microgels are dictated by a balance between the intrinsic material properties of the microgels themselves and the strength of the AC bonds between microgels.
 We further reasoned that we could tune cell survival by first modifying inter-microgel interactions alone.

 To systematically explore these governing principles, we fabricated spherical HA microgel assemblies stabilized by two types of crosslinks: static covalent linkages to set intrinsic microgel mechanical properties, and dynamic AC-based inter-microgel crosslinks that can break and reform.
-To introduce chemical handles for both crosslinking and peptide conjugation, we methacrylate-functionalized HA (MeHA) (Methods, Figure S1)^{31,32}.
-We then fabricated monodisperse (n = 100 measurements, PDI = 0.01), 10.0 μ m diameter (Figure S2a-c) spherical microgels by reacting 2% (w/w) MeHA with a 1,4-Dithiothreitol (DTT) crosslinker in the aqueous phase of an inverse emulsion (Methods, Figure 1a).
-We tuned the microgel diameters to be cell-sized, minimizing intra-needle velocity gradients by ensuring that both cells and microgels are roughly 10 × smaller than the 200 μ m (27 - 30G) cannula diameter commonly used in delivery of cell therapies9 (Figure 1b).
-We functionalized the microgels with RGD and AC, centrifuged them to mimic the mechanical properties of their bulk hydrogel counterparts (Methods, Supplementary Information, Figure S3b), and mixed them with cells before testing their efficacy at reducing intra-needle shear stress and facilitating 3D engraftment (Figure 1c).
+To introduce chemical handles for both crosslinking and peptide conjugation, we methacrylate-functionalized HA (MeHA) (Experimental Section, Figure S1, Supporting Information).^[31,32] We then fabricated monodisperse (n = 100 measurements, PDI = 0.01), 10.0 μm diameter (Figure S2a-c, Supporting Information) spherical microgels by reacting 2% (w/w) MeHA with a 1,4-dithiothreitol (DTT) crosslinker in the aqueous phase of an inverse emulsion (Experimental Section, Figure 1a).
+We tuned the microgel diameters to be cell-sized, minimizing intra-needle velocity gradients by ensuring that both cells and microgels are roughly 10× smaller than the 200 μm (27-30G) cannula diameter commonly used in the delivery of cell therapies^[9] (Figure 1b).
+We functionalized the microgels with RGD and AC, centrifuged them to mimic the mechanical properties of their bulk hydrogel counterparts (Experimental Section, Figure S3b, Supporting Information), and mixed them with cells before testing their efficacy at reducing intra-needle shear stress and facilitating 3D engraftment (Figure 1c).